994+ breaches tracked — check free

 Is the Ubook breach still dangerous in 2026?

-If your email was in the Ubook breach
+What to do if your email was in the Ubook breach

 1